saucelabs/sauce-docs/docs/error-reporting/platform-integrations/unity/configuration.md

 ## Configuration Settings

-The configuration settings for the Backtrace client and database are defined by the Backtrace Configuration file in the Assets folder of your Unity project.
-It's recommended to change the configuration settings for the Backtrace client and database in the Unity Inspector:
+The configuration settings for the Backtrace client and database are defined by the **Backtrace Configuration** file in the **Assets** folder of your Unity project.
+It's recommended to change the configuration settings for the Backtrace client and database in the **Unity Inspector**:

 <img src={useBaseUrl('img/error-reporting/unity/unity-backtrace-client-config.png')} alt="Customizing Backtrace client configuration options in the Unity Inspector" />